dagster-io/dagster/docs/sections/api/apidocs/libraries/dagster_github.rst

        }}}}
    )

-Run the above code, and you'll see the issue appear in github:
+Run the above code, and you'll see the issue appear in GitHub:
 :raw-html-m2r:`<img width="636" src="https://user-images.githubusercontent.com/5943242/72079909-c6012300-32c9-11ea-8acc-19e6f5f3d067.png">`

-By provisioning ``github_resource`` as a Dagster pipeline resource, you can post to Github from within any solid execution.
+By provisioning ``github_resource`` as a Dagster pipeline resource, you can post to GitHub from within any solid execution.

 Executing GraphQL queries